-As your computer have faced a blue screen of death (BSOD) error, Automatic Repair window should open automatically.
+As your computer has faced a blue screen of death (BSOD) error, the Automatic Repair window should pop up automatically.

 But, in case if the Automatic Repair doesn’t open automatically, you have to open the window manually-

-8. Now, click on “Restart” to restart your computer in safe mode.
+8. Then, click on “Restart” to restart your computer in safe mode.

 10. Press “5” to ‘Enable Safe Mode with Networking‘ access.